 Intraductal carcinoma (IDC) identified in RP specimen is associated with higher Gleason score and stage and lower progression-free or cancer-specific survival.
-It is important to distinguish IDC from highgrade prostatic intraepithelial neoplasia (PIN) and atypical intraductal proliferation (AIP).
-Both ISUP and GUPS recommend that Gleason scores or grade groups should not be assigned to pure IDC, which is exceedingly rare in RP specimens.
-However, grading invasive cancer with concomitant IDC is controversial.
+1.2.3.4.5 It is important to distinguish IDC from high-grade prostatic intraepithelial neoplasia (PIN) and atypical intraductal proliferation (AIP).
+Both ISUP and GUPS recommend that Gleason scores or grade groups should not be assigned to pure IDC, which is exceedingly rare in RP specimens.^{6.7.8} However, grading invasive cancer with concomitant IDC is controversial.
 ISUP recommends incorporating IDC in determining the grade while GUPS recommends not to include IDC in determining the grade.
 It is recommended to specify which of these two approaches is applied when grading invasive cancer with concomitant IDC.

 Distinction between IDC and invasive cribriform or comedonecrosis patterns should be based on morphological examination.
 In the approach where IDC is not incorporated in grading, immunohistochemistry for basal cells can be used if the results will change the grade.
+I

 - 1. Guo CC and Epstein JI.
 Intraductal carcinoma of the prostate on needle biopsy: Histologic features and clinical significance.
 Mod Pathol.
 2006;19(12):1528-1535. - Cohen RJ, Wheeler TM, Bonkhoff H and Rubin MA.
 A proposal on the identification, histologic reporting, and implications of intraductal prostatic carcinoma.
 Arch Pathol Lab Med.
 2007;131(7):1103-1109. - 3.
 Zhou M. Intraductal carcinoma of the prostate: the whole story.
 Pathology.
 2013;45(6):533-539. - 4.
 Montironi R, Zhou M, Magi-Galluzzi C, Epstein JI.
 Features and prognostic significance of intraductal carcinoma of the prostate.
 Eur Urol Oncol.
 2018;1:21-28. - 5.
-Varma M. Intraductal carcinoma of the prostate: A guide for practicing pathologist.
+Varma M. Intraductal Carcinoma of the Prostate: A Guide for the Practicing Pathologist.
 Adv Anat Pathol.
-2021.
-Online ahead of print. - 6.
+2021 Jul 1;28(4):276-287. - 6.
 Epstein JI, Egevad L, Amin MB, Delahunt B, Srigley JR, Humphrey PA; and the Grading Committee The 2014 International Society of Urological Pathology (ISUP) Consensus Conference on Gleason Grading of Prostatic Carcinoma: definition of grading patterns and proposal for a new grading system.
 Am J Surg Pathol.
 2016; 40: 244-252. - 7.
 Epstein JI, Amin MB, Fine SW, et al. The 2019 Genitourinary Pathology Society (GUPS) White Paper on Contemporary Grading of Prostate Cancer.
-Arch Path Lab Med 2021;145:461-493. - van Leenders GJLH, van der Kwast TH, Grignon DJ, et al. The 2019 International Society of Urological Pathology (ISUP) Consensus Conference on Grading of Prostatic Carcinoma.
-Am J Surg Pathol 2020;44:e87-e99.
+Arch Path Lab Med.
+2021;145:461-493. - 8. van Leenders GJLH, van der Kwast TH, Grignon DJ, et al. The 2019 International Society of Urological Pathology (ISUP) Consensus Conference on Grading of Prostatic Carcinoma.
+Am J Surg Pathol.
+2020;44:e87-e99.